 The Murrieta SOI overlaps land set aside under the MSHCP.
-The City currently anticipates annexation of a +/- 972 acre area located west of I-215 generally located between Baxter and Keller Roads that is currently not part of the Murrieta SOI.
+In May 2022, an application was filed for an SOI amendment and annexation of a +/- 972 acre area located west of I-215 generally located between Baxter and Keller Roads that is currently not part of the Murrieta SOI.
 This area is proposed for development of the Murrieta Hills Specific Plan consisting of 750 dwelling units, 18 acres of commercial uses, and 652 acres of open space.